caina15/Flight_Computer/README.md

 # Flight_Computer
-Flight computer for a solid fuel rocket with gyroscope, accelerometer, barometer, and temperature sensors.
+Flight computer for a solid fuel rocket with gyroscope, accelerometer, barometer, GPS, and temperature sensors.